rsnpj/notes-site/notes/Year_2/Networks_and_Systems/Distributed_Systems/Middleware_Technologies.md

     links with the server-side stubs.
 Client programmer implements the client program and links it with client-side stubs

--   Operation - Stubs manage all of the details of remote communication between client ans server
+-   Operation - Stubs manage all the details of remote communication between client ans server

 ### Properties and Limitations